dart-lang/site-www/src/tools/dartpad.md

   **What about mobile?**
   DartPad has a slightly different user interface on mobile devices.
   To run an app, click the red button, which takes you to the output.
+  {% comment %}
+  TODO: Update if/when mobile UI changes.
+  {% endcomment %}
   </aside>
   </li>